nmwsharp/geometry-central/docs/docs/surface/utilities/barycentric_vector.md

 ![example of a barycentric vector within a face of an intrinsic triangulation](/media/barycentric_vector.svg)

+Although a barycentric vector can be constructed as the difference of two barycentric points, a barycentric vector technically does not define a single unique vector along the surface but rather a constant vector field within a face.

 Using barycentric vectors, one can easily do vector arithmetic on a surface.
-Barycentric vectors are especially useful when working with an intrinsic representation of a surface; they can be used to do computations on vectors that depend only on intrinsic geometry (such as inner products.)
+Barycentric vectors are especially useful when working with an intrinsic representation of a surface; they can be used to do computations on vectors that depend only on intrinsic geometry, such as inner products.

 `#include "geometrycentral/surface/barycentric_vector.h"`